BartKempa/tweetwave/README.md

 # TweetWave

-Tarining project TweetWave is a web application for tweets.
+Training project TweetWave is a web application for tweets.
 The main purpose of creating it was to learn Java, MySql and JavaServer Pages

 ## Used Tools